Paris – Top Ten things to do

 8. Take a walk in the Paris streets at night.
 The Latin Quarter is not to be missed.
 The arrondissement throbs with excitement venues compete for clientele, who begin the evening with an aperitif and some people watching from their tables in front of the bars and progress to dining in the many and varied restaurants nearby.
 The area of Pigalle not only has the Moulin Rouge, which is worth the visit, but also the Lido and various other adult experience venues and shops.
 Women are best accompanied by a male friend here.
 Finish with a view of the Eiffel Tower at midnight when it puts forth a brief but spectacular light show.

 9. Visit the churches of Notre Dame and Sacré Coeur.
 The many steps up to Sacré Coeur are worth the effort, or you could take the funicular, and be rewarded with fantastic views over the city.
-It is possible to climb one of the towers of Notre Dame for good views too, or simply wander around inside the cathedral, even if Mass is on, as long as you are quiet and discreet with photos.
+It is sadly no longer possible to climb one of the towers of Notre Dame for good views, or simply wander around inside the cathedral as we once did, since the devastating fire.
 Out the back is a cute little garden where we stopped for a rest and a picnic, with supplies bought from the little shops on the neighbouring Île Saint-Louis across the bridge.

 10. While you’re at the top of the Sacré Coeur hill, why not pop over to see the street artists in Place du Tertre, Montmartre?
 Some are busy at their easels, while others roam the square propositioning tourists to have their portraits sketched, for a small fee.
 Most are pretty good.
 The area also houses some interesting cafés and restaurants such as the Lapin Agile, the haunt of the artists who lived in the area in the early 1900s, and Paris’ very own vineyard, Clos Montmartre.